GuideNepalFIREInvestingRetirement

 What financial independence actually means

-There are three flavours worth knowing:
+Three flavours worth knowing:

 • Standard FI: covers your current lifestyle indefinitely.
-Slower; usually a 25–30 year project on a single salary, faster with dual income or USD earnings.
+Slower.
+Usually a 25–30 year project on a single salary, faster with dual income or USD earnings.

 • Fat FI: covers a richer lifestyle than today.
 Almost always requires business equity, USD remote income, or property cash flow on top of salary savings.

 Pick the flavour first.
-The number falls out of it.
+The number follows.

 The FI number, in one paragraph